pivotal-cf/kiln/README.md

   --version, -v  bool  prints the kiln release version (default: false)

 Commands:
-  bake                    bakes a tile compile-built-releases  compiles built releases and uploads them fetch                   fetches releases find-release-version    prints a json string of a remote release satisfying the Kilnfile version and stemcell constraints find-stemcell-version   prints the latest stemcell version from Pivnet using the stemcell type listed in the Kilnfile help                    prints this usage information pre-process             preprocess yaml files publish                 publish tile on Pivnet sync-with-local         update the Kilnfile.lock based on local releases update-release          bumps a release to a new version update-stemcell         updates stemcell and release information in Kilnfile.lock upload-release          uploads a BOSH release to an s3 release_source validate                validate Kilnfile and Kilnfile.lock version                 prints the kiln release version
+  bake                     bakes a tile cache-compiled-releases  Cache compiled releases compile-built-releases   compiles built releases and uploads them fetch                    fetches releases find-release-version     prints a json string of a remote release satisfying the Kilnfile version and stemcell constraints find-stemcell-version    prints the latest stemcell version from Pivnet using the stemcell type listed in the Kilnfile help                     prints this usage information pre-process              preprocess yaml files publish                  publish tile on Pivnet release-notes            generates release notes from bosh-release release notes sync-with-local          update the Kilnfile.lock based on local releases update-release           bumps a release to a new version update-stemcell          updates stemcell and release information in Kilnfile.lock upload-release           uploads a BOSH release to an s3 release_source validate                 validate Kilnfile and Kilnfile.lock version                  prints the kiln release version
 ```

 ### `fetch`